jcvignoli/lumiere-movies/README.md

 * TinyMCE is not working the way it should.
 Only basic features are available at the moment.
 I'm working on it.

-* If you are updating from the previous IMDb Link Transformer plugin, the plugin's option will be messed up.
-Reset Lumière! options.
+* If you are using Polylang plugin to run a multilanguage site, make sure you do not select to translate Lumière's custom taxonomies, otherwise it breaks the custom taxonomies pages.

 * Lumière! help section in the administration of the plugin is massively outdated.